 The best podcasts for kids ages 8 to 10

 Prepare to have this theme song stuck in your head.
 Molly of Denali follows the adventures of the eponymous Alaska Native girl living in a remote town, solving mysteries big and small.
-There are only eight episodes, each about 10 minutes, but there is a PBS show that picks up her tale after the podcast ends.
+There are two seasons to enjoy, plus a PBS show that picks up her tale after the podcast ends.

 A mix of original stories and adaptations of fables and fairy tales, this podcast combines storytelling with songs for episodes that last between 10 and 20 minutes.
 What’s a meowmaid you ask?
 You’ll have to listen to find out.

-If you found your child has all the 411 on world events, chances are they’re already listening to KiDNuz.
+If you found your child has the 411 on world events, chances are they’re already listening to KiDNuz.
 In about six minutes, the podcast catches listeners up on the daily news.
-Recently there’s been many related to the coronavirus, but they still cover lots of other stories, like info about the Mars Rover and the Wonder Chicken fossil.
+Recently there have been many related to the coronavirus, but they still cover lots of other stories, like info about the Mars Rover and the Wonder Chicken fossil.

 What do electric bathing, a dead whale, a luggage maker, and lab coats have in common?
 They’re all part of the history of the hot dog.
 The Past & the Curious brings together a range of lesser-known, yet nonetheless true, stories from history in highly entertaining fashion.